Last Updated: Feb. 24, 2001

 Florence, MA - 413-584-8164

-In operation since 1982, The Knoll, a fifteen room house of Tudor design,
+In operation since 1982, The Knoll, a fifteen room house of Tudor design, is

-situated on 17 acres in the residential section of Florence, a suburb
+situated on 17 acres in the residential section of Florence, a suburb of Northampton.
+Set well back from Route 9.

 Rates: $60-70.
 A,C,E